jasonhughes1/WAG.BoG/README.md

+## Module 3 Personal Project, Turing School of Software and Design

+## Wag.Bog - Who's a Good Boy, Or Girl?

+### Built With:
+React, Redux, HTML, CSS

+### Goals:
+Be able to seach by city or zip code to find a good boy or girl to call your own.
+Have the ability to favorite any dog you'd like, to make an extremely tough decision a little easier.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>